Qaleh-ye Qadam

-Qaleh-ye Qadam (قلعه قدم) (Note: Also romanized as Qal‘eh Qadam and Qal‘eh-ye Qadam) is a village in Vanak Rural District of the Central District of Semirom County, Isfahan province, Iran.
+Qaleh-ye Qadam (قلعه قدم) (Note: Also romanized as Qal‘eh Qadam and Qal‘eh-ye Qadam) is a village in Vanak Rural District of the Central District in Semirom County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 543 in 115 households.
 The following census in 2011 counted 447 people in 108 households.
-The 2016 census measured the population of the village as 394 people in 120 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 394 people in 120 households, the most populous in its rural district.